RECONNECTION

 THE SUSTAINABLE FASHION WEEK PODCAST

-In the autumn, SFW will be teaming up with presenter Louise Gookey to launch a podcast series exploring our relationship with fashion, and how we can positively reconnect with how we buy, wear, care and dispose of our clothing.
+SFW has teamed up with presenter Louise Gookey to launch a podcast series exploring our relationship with fashion, and how we can positively reconnect with how we buy, wear, care and dispose of our clothing.

 The aim is to empower and inspire through a series of relaxed conversations, exploring the experience, knowledge and advice of our guests.
 To create a space for listeners where everyone is welcome, no matter where they are on their sustainable fashion journey.